UNINETTSigma2/documentation/training/events/2025-05-hpc-on-boarding.md

 ## Registration

-The registration will open early 2025.
+The registration will open in early 2025.

 ## Practical Information

-This is an online course via zoom.
-Participants require access to a computer (not provided by the course organisers) with internet connectivity and pre-installed programs to participate in the video meeting of the course (zoom) and to access the HPC systems (eg: ssh).
+This is an online course via Zoom.
+Participants require access to a computer (not provided by the course organisers) with internet connectivity and pre-installed programs to participate in the video meeting of the course (Zoom) and to access the HPC systems (eg: ssh).